 John J. Collins’s Introduction to the Hebrew Bible is one of the most popular introductory textbooks in colleges and seminary classrooms.
 Enriched by decades of classroom teaching, it is aimed explicitly at motivated students, regardless of their previous exposure to the Bible or faith commitments.

 The third edition is presented in a new and engaging format with new maps and images.
 An index has been added to the volume for the first time.

 In order to enhance classroom use, Collins’s major text has now been divided into four volumes, one for each major part of the Hebrew Bible.
-This volume, based on the new third edition, focuses on the Torah/Pentateuch.
-Here, Collins explores the Near Eastern context and the nature of the pentateuchal narrative and provides helpful insights into each of the five books that make up the Pentateuch.
+This volume focuses on the Writings.
+Here, Collins explores Ezra-Nehemiah and Chronicles, as well as the books of poetry and wisdom.
+Also included are sections on Hebrew short stories, Daniel, and a number of the books belonging to the Apocrypha.
 Collins presents the current state of historical, archeological, and literary understandings of the biblical text and engages the student in questions of significance and interpretation for the contemporary world.

 The volume also contains the introduction to Collins’s major text and is now available with even more student-friendly features, including charts, maps, photographs, chapter summaries, and bibliographies for further reading.

 - Publisher Fortress Press

 - ISBN 9781506446479

 - Pages 216